dtchkoidze/dtchkoidze/README.md

 Can quit vim.
-Passionate about systems, RDBMs, devops tooling, and low-levelish coding.
+I like systems, RDBMs, devops tooling, and low-levelish coding.
 Most of my work is in private repos, so sorry.
-I'd be happy to collaborate on Odin, C, and Go projects.
+I'd be happy to collaborate on Odin, C, Go and whatever else projects.

 ## Connect